All Dogs Go to Heaven 2: Plot

 Charlie and Itchy meet Sasha and an 8-year-old human boy she is looking after named David, who ran away from home to become a street magician.
 Charlie uses his miracle to grant Sasha the ability to converse with David, who comes to believe that Charlie is his guardian angel.
 Charlie sees the horn being taken into an SFPD police station and recovers it, but in his reluctance to return to Heaven, he hides it in a lobster trap.
 After David's street performance ends in failure, he finally reveals that he believes that his father and stepmother, who are expecting a new baby, will care less for him once it is born.
 Charlie persuades him otherwise and promises to return him home, but privately expresses to Sasha his doubts on being able to fulfill his promise.
 Charlie and Itchy's collars vanish, and they once more become ghosts.

 Carface kidnaps David and orders Charlie to bring Gabriel's horn to Alcatraz Island and give it to Red in exchange for David's life.
 Determined to keep his word, Charlie satisfies Red's demand, and Red uses the horn to capture and imprison Heaven's canine angels in Alcatraz while opening a portal to permanently connect the human world to Hell.
 After a struggle against Red, Charlie regains the horn and plays it to free the angels and send Red and Carface – the latter having sold his soul for his collar – back to Hell.
 Charlie and Itchy are spirited away to Heaven, and Charlie gives the horn back to Annabelle in exchange for a new life.
-Charlie bids farewell to Itchy, who decides to remain in Heaven, and while Annabelle and Itchy return to Heaven, Charlie returns to San Francisco and happily reunites with Sasha and David.
-David returns home and reconciles with his relieved father and stepmother.
+Charlie bids farewell to Itchy, who decides to remain in Heaven, and while Annabelle and Itchy return to Heaven, Charlie returns to San Francisco and happily reunites with Sasha and David, who returns home and reconciles with his relieved father and stepmother.
 Charlie and Sasha, who have become mates, are adopted by David's family as pets.

 Voice cast

-Burt Reynolds, Vic Tayback and Melba Moore are replaced by Charlie Sheen, Ernest Borgnine and Bebe Neuwirth; however, three characters were written out of the sequel.
-Anne-Marie was written out of the story, out of respect to her actress Judith Barsi who was murdered on July 25, 1988, while Killer and Flo were written out of the story as well.
+Burt Reynolds, Vic Tayback and Melba Moore are replaced by Charlie Sheen, Ernest Borgnine and Bebe Neuwirth respectively, but three characters were written out of the sequel.
+Anne-Marie was written out of the story, out of respect to her actress Judith Barsi who was murdered on July 25, 1988, alongside Flo, who would remain absent from the story as well.
+Killer, on the other hand, was withheld until the series.